Aurvandill: Gothica Bononiensia

 The oldest attestation of this name may occur in the Gothica Bononiensia, a sermon from Ostrogothic Italy written in the Gothic language not later than the first half of the 6th century, and discovered in 2009.

 On folio 2 recto, in the context of a quotation from Isaiah 14:12, linguist P. A. Kerkhof suggested to see the word 𐌰𐌿𐌶𐌰𐌽𐌳𐌹𐌻 (auzandil) in a difficult-to-read part of the palimpsest.
-This reading, which has been accepted by various experts such as Carla Falluomini and Roland Schuhmann, translates the Koine Greek word ἑωσφόρος (heōsphóros, 'dawnbringer') from the Septuagint, which in Latin is rendered lucifer ('light-bringer, morning star'):
+This reading has been accepted by various experts such as Carla Falluomini, Stefan Schaffner, and Roland Schuhmann.
+Some scholar have proposed emending the name to *auzandils in order to account for its etymological connection with other Germanic names.
+It translates the Koine Greek word ἑωσφόρος (heōsphóros, 'dawnbringer') from the Septuagint, which in Latin is rendered lūcifer ('light-bringer, morning star').
+In this passage, auzandil exactly corresponds to Old English ēarendel ('morning star'), which also translates Latin lūcifer.